NeoGeographyToolkit/StereoPipeline/docs/bundle_adjustment.rst

 correlation results (at the expense of speed), how to create a DEM, etc.

-.. _ba_cnet_details:
+.. _jigsaw_cnet_details:

 Using the ISIS cnet format in ASP
 ---------------------------------

 ASP's ``bundle_adjust`` program can read and write control networks in the ISIS format (and they are read by ``jitter_solve`` as well).
-A basic overview of how this works is in :numref:`ba_cnet`.
+A basic overview of how this works is in :numref:`jigsaw_cnet`.
 This section provides more details.

-A priori surface points will be read and written back.
-Adjusted surface points will be computed in ``bundle_adjust`` using triangulation, optimized, then written back.
+A priori surface points will be read and written back (more details below).
+Adjusted surface points will be read, optimized, then written back.

 For constrained surface points, the constraint will be relative to the a priori surface points.
 These will be used with sigmas from adjusted surface points, as